ramirak/MaltraceX/README.md

 - Scan your system again and compare against your old snapshot and figure out which changes were made.
 - Find out if new files were created in your chosen system path.
 - Virus Total integration - Choose whether to compare file hashes with VT database to get detection report from dozens of AVs.
+- List specific folder files and easily choose which file to scan

 ## Example log